From papooses to slings, humans have been babywearing for centuries. We could learn a thing or two from our ancestors.

 City folks benefit greatly from a newborn carrier, then later, a high-quality, ergonomic baby carrier — one that can be worn into toddlerhood on your chest, back or hip.

 The drivers are parents who live in the suburbs or a rural area and rarely get from A to B on foot.
 These parents mostly drive everywhere and their little ones tend to spend most time away from home in their car seats or strollers.
 Perhaps these parents also have a long commute from work and don’t tend to leave the house again once they arrive home.
 These parents will be just fine with a newborn carrier and probably won’t need/use one after 6 months or so.
 (I just described all of my mommy friends in Atlanta and Tampa.)
 It’s just not a thing in the suburbs, it seems.

 After living in both environments, I can tell you that the needs of these two groups are very different (sorry for overgeneralizing, but it’s kinda true), and so each will need different baby carriers.
 (Yes, I know you can fall somewhere in the middle, just humor me.)

-Now, let’s have a look at the types of baby carriers and which are our faves…
+Now that you know what’s what…. let’s have a look at the different types of baby carriers and which ones are our faves…